Marketing Transparency Notice

 - What is the legal basis for Creditsafe to process data?

-- Who do Creditsafe share data with and where is personal data stored?
+- Where is personal data stored?

 - How long does Creditsafe store data?

-- Where can I raise a complaint?
+- Where can you raise a complaint?

 Creditsafe Business Solutions Limited can be contacted at: